qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 - Review the paper `paper/Motion-Correction.pdf`.
 - Download FastMRI Brain MRI Multicoil dataset from https://fastmri.med.nyu.edu/
-- Inside the `data` folder, you will have to split your trainning and validation date into the folders `multicoil_train` and `multicoil_val`.
+- Inside the `data` folder, you will have to split your trainning and validation data into the folders `multicoil_train` and `multicoil_val`.
 - Access the packages `pytorch-complex` and `vision-complex` via the [AFT-Net GitHub](https://github.com/yanting-yang/AFT-Net).
 - Create an Anaconda environment using `environment_requirements.yml`.